 Kelsey Van Nice

 Kelsey Van Nice is a sexuality education professional who has been working in the sexuality and social justice fields since 2008.
-Her passion for social justice comes from the belief that every person has an innate worthiness and is deserving of safety, dignity, love, and support, and, that every person can also help actualize that vision for others.
-Kelsey is TTI’s part-time Training Coordinator, and she helps to manage the logistics of TTI’s training calendar and open enrollment courses.
+Their passion for social justice comes from the belief that every person has an innate worthiness and is deserving of safety, dignity, love, and support, and that every person can help to actualize that vision for others.
+Kelsey is TTI’s part-time Client Coordinator, and they help manage the logistics of TTI’s training calendar and client work.
 Prior to joining TTI, Kelsey worked as the State Strategy Coordinator for the Sexuality Information and Education Council of the U.S. (SIECUS) and the Public Policy Associate for the Religious Coalition for Reproductive Choice (RCRC).
-Kelsey is a certified Gynecologic Teaching Associate, an Online Course Instructor for Answer’s LGBTQ Issues in Schools and Relationship Skills for Teens workshops, and a Sex and Relationships Coach for Juicebox.
-She is also a trained abortion, birth, and postpartum doula.
+Kelsey is a certified Gynecologic Teaching Associate, trained abortion, birth, and postpartum doula, and works as a consultant with other organizations, including their role as the Fundraising Coordinator for the Cancer Free Economy Network.
 Kelsey holds a Bachelor’s of Science in Sociology from Montana State University.
-She has been a member of the TTI Team since 2018.
-Learn more about Kelsey at www.KelseyVanNice.com
+They have been a member of the TTI Team since 2018.